Information for data users

 POCLS confidentialised unit record data are stored in the Secure Unified Research Environment (SURE) at the Sax Institute.
 The Sax Institute manages access applications and the granting of SURE licenses for POCLS data users.

-FACS will complete a Workspace Application Form on the researcher’s behalf to access the data in SURE.
+DCJ will complete a Workspace Application Form on the researcher’s behalf to access the data in SURE.

 - SURE agreement for provision of the project folder:

 A standard agreement for SURE access is prepared by the Sax Institute and the researcher will countersign.

 - Access to data and data user resources: